kammitama5/kammitama5.github.io/_posts/2019-10-21-Monday-October-21st.md

 ## We had a Scavenger Hunt
 - We were split into teams and had a Scavenger hunt at Googleplex.
   It was super fun and I helped my team with two important clues.
+  One was in finding the X-Prize plane, and the other was a the Acrobat statue, in honour of Adobe Acrobat, by building 45.
   We were in third place, but slipped to fourth (out of 10 teams).
   It was still super fun and we had a karaoke session at Building 45 afterwards (the one with the glowing android eyes), among other